Kaiqb/experiment/training/Module 2/Lab1 Instructions.md

 ## Set up Debugger for your bot.
 * New user connection.
-  - C# -
+  - C# - Locate method _OnMembersAddedAsync_
+       - Find line beginning with 'await turnContext.SendActivityAsync'.
+       - click on area to the left of this line number to add a break point.
-  - JS -
+  - JS - Locate method _onMembersAdded_
+       - Find line beginning with 'await context.sendActivity'.
+       - click on area to the left of this line number to add a break point.

 * Response to user input.
-  - C# -
+  - C# - Locate method _OnMessageActivityAsync_
+       - Find line beginning with 'await turnContext.SendActivityAsync'.
+       - click on area to the left of this line number to add a break point.
-  - JS -
+  - JS - Locate method _onMessageActivity_
+       - Find line beginning with 'await context.sendActivity'.
+       - click on area to the left of this line number to add a break point.

-* run bot and catch break points for both events.
+* run your bot locally, interact with your emulator, and catch break points for both events.
-  - C# -
-  - JS -
+  - When breakpoint is caught, you can hover over active elements to view their content.
+Right-click on an element to drill into that element's content.

 ## Add a little 'Style' to your Echo Bot
 * Personalize your bot's greeting.